We believe we have a core duty, in all our DoWMAT academies, to ensure our pupils receive the very best education possible.

 - Connected - empowering children to recognise and explore links between different subjects and experiences

-- Respectful - of the world we live in and the people we meet along the way
+- Respectful - of the world we live in and the people we meet along the way; celebrating diversity, challenging injustice and promoting equality

 - Relevant - matching content to the needs of the pupil; enabling pupils to make informed choices